maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 };
 ```

-The `fetchNftOwner()` function is used to get the owner address of an NFT.
+The `fetchNftOwner()` function gets the owner address of an NFT.
 It takes the `minterContract` and the index of the NFT as arguments and returns the owner address.

 ```javascript
 export const minted = async (minterContract, _address) => {